Samsung/tizen-docs/docs/application/dotnet/guides/nui/xaml/introduction-with-example.md

 2. Load the XAML file
 3. Put the XAML file in the appropriate file directory

 ## Create XAML
 You can use XAML to easily implement the layout shown in the following figure:

 ![AmbientPage](./Pictures/AmbientPage.PNG)

-Using XAML can implement the above layout easily.
 Following is the XAML code:

 ``` xaml
 <ContentPage x:Class="Tizen.NUI.Examples.AmbientPage"